gvSIGAssociation/gvnix/_posts/en/2015-10-20-concurso-portalprogramas.md

 You can see the participation of gvNIX project [here](http://www.portalprogramas.com/software-libre/premios/proyecto/gvNIX)

 Thank you all for your votes!

-We are on stage of voting open.
-On November 18 we will know the winners!
+Congrats to the winners!